irismessage/altirra/README.txt

 	Intercepts and accelerates cassette I/O calls to the serial input/ output (SIO) routine in the kernel.
 This greatly speeds up cassette loads.

+Auto-boot on startup:
+	Automatically holds down START during system startup and then hits a key to initiate a cassette tape load.
+This only works with cassette tapes that have a machine language program; BASIC tapes must be loaded via CLOAD at the BASIC prompt instead.

+Load data as audio:
+	Converts the data from a .CAS tape image into raw audio data so it plays through the speaker.

 -----------
 CPU options